 Where should you go?
 What should you do?
 What kind of weapons should you have?
-These are only a few of the questions that will come to your mind while trying to progress ahead.
-This game will test your skills and determination, and it is very punishing.
-But there are a few things that might make your journey a bit more reasonable.
+These are only a few questions that will come to your mind while trying to progress ahead.
+This game will test your skills and determination and is very punishing.
+But a few things might make your journey a bit more reasonable.

 The way you build your character will strongly impact your overall performance on Dark Souls 3.
 A Knight build is a way to go for a definite progression through the game and primarily through the game’s most challenging areas.